popcorncolonel/TwitchBotDetector/README.md

 streams with fake chatters by [emailing me](mailto:popcorncolonel@gmail.com), or feel free to contact me with questions/anything at that email address.

+I'm not necessarily accusing the streamers of botting their own channels.
+I'm not affiliated with Twitch.

 ###Usage###
 "python bdb.py"